 An Estonian production company, Ö&Q Studio, has created a video called “Your body is not a temple”, a short clip to inspire people to get out there and move.

 “People were adapted to be physically active.
 The average hunter-gatherer walked nine to 15 kilometres every day, but today a typical Westerner walks less than a half a kilometre per day.
 Digest that thought for a second.
-Being active does not require expensive gear and you can exercise virtually anywhere, not only in the fanciest gym in the town.
-“Your body is not a temple” is a short clip to inspire you to get out there and move,” the production team of Ö&Q Studio, involving a number of young Estonians, said.
+Being active does not require expensive gear and you can exercise virtually anywhere, not only in the fanciest gym in the town,” Karl Pärjamäe, a member of the Ö&Q Studio’s team, told Estonian World. “‘Your body is not a temple’ is a short clip to inspire you to get out there and move.”

 In order to film the motivational clip, Pärjamäe invited together friends who are not professional athletes, but just like everyone else – working and studying and engaged in everyday activities.
 Yet they find some time for regular exercises – some even enough to be the top ones in their chosen discipline.

 Pärjamäe indicated that looking at the popularity of the clip, the studio is already thinking of creating a new one soon.

 “There are similar ones in YouTube, but not made by Estonians.
 And let’s be honest, we only have one Linnahall in the world,” he noted, a reference to unique former concert venue in the centre of Tallinn where the clip was filmed.

 He added that Estonian nature could also be utilised for future clips.